Applications for the 2018 year will open in November.

 Here you can find out more about:

-India’s 2009 ‘Right of Children to Free and Compulsory Education Act’ made it compulsory for all children between the ages of 6 and 14 to be enrolled in school.
-This Act has been successful in raising enrolment in rural India to over 96%.
-Unfortunately the quality of the education children receive in government schools is often extremely poor.
-Teacher absenteeism is high and ‘traditional rote’ methods of learning are commonplace.
-Private fee paying schools, which educate around 30% of children nationally and 41% of children in Uttarakhand are far beyond the means of most of the villagers.
-As a result most children from Sainji and its surrounding villages have until recently had little prospect of gaining an education which would be able to help them improve upon a life of subsistence farming and poverty.
+Universal primary education was one of the UN’s Millennium Development Goals (MDG), which preceded the SDGs.
+Between 2000 and 2015, India made great strides in ensuring its children had access to primary education and more than 96% of all children in India are now enrolled at school.
+Unfortunately the quality of the education children receive, especially in free government-funded schools is often extremely poor.
+Teacher absenteeism is high and ‘rote’ methods of teaching are commonplace.
+Private fee paying schools, which educate around 30% of children nationally and 41% of children in Uttarakhand are far beyond the means of most of the subsistence farmers who live around Sainji.
+As a result most children from Sainji and its surrounding villages have until recently had little prospect of gaining an education which would help them improve upon a life of physical hardship and poverty

-Enrolment at GEMS currently stands at 174, and almost 40% are girls.
+Almost 40% of pupils at GEMs are girls, addressing Goal 5 of the SDGs simultaneously.
 This is an enormous achievement in an area where ‘investment’ in a male child’s future is prioritised.
 The school teaches in English, giving its pupils a vital skill to enable them to compete with their better off peers for paid employment.
-Lori McFadyen, Kunwar's wife, is head teacher of GEMs and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school.
+Lori McFadyen, Kunwar's wife, is head teacher at GEMs and through her contacts in North America and Europe has been able to raise sufficient funds to help finance the running of the school and ensure school fees are affordable for even the poorest families.
 Kunwar and Lori also host a regular stream of volunteers to work with the teachers and pupils to raise the quality of their English and education.